Liz Stefanics

 Elizabeth T. Stefanics (born November 9, 1950), is an American politician from New Mexico, currently serving in the New Mexico Senate and previously on the Santa Fe County Commission.
 She was the first openly LGBT member of the New Mexico legislature, serving a single four-year term that began in January 1993.
+Stefanics is a progressive senator.

 Early life and career

 Stefanics was born and raised in Dayton, Ohio but moved to New Mexico to teach at the University of New Mexico in 1982.
 The daughter of an airplane mechanic and a secretary, she earned three college degrees.
 She graduated with a bachelor's degree from Eastern Kentucky University, before doing a masters in resource management at the University of Wisconsin and earning a doctorate in administration and law from the University of Minnesota.
 In addition, she has done post-doctoral work at the University of New Mexico in public administration and health care.
 She spent more than ten years as the executive director of Open Hands, a charity serving the elderly, disabled and poor, before it shutdown from a lack of funds and substantial debt.
 Before that, she was executive director of New Mexico AIDS Services.